 Keepmark will work well as your personal journal.
-Among all the repositories, you can create one to store your daily entries and notes.
-If you are worried about the privacy of your data - Keepmark will also allow you to encrypt your
+Among all the workspaces, you can create one to store your daily entries and notes.
+If you are worried about the privacy of your data - Keepmark will also allow you to encrypt your entries.

 In Keepmark, you can easily create your notes with the built-in editor.